Frequently asked questions about who is eligible for Chevening

 - Hold refugee status in a non-Chevening eligible country.
 Applicants who are citizens of a Chevening-eligible country and who hold refugee status in a Chevening-eligible country are eligible for a scholarship.

-- Employees, former employees, or relatives* of an employee (since July 2018) of Chevening Partner organisations are eligible to apply, but if the employment took place within the last two years, you cannot receive a Chevening Partner Award from the organisation from which they work, previously worked, or are affiliated with through relatives.
+- Employees, former employees, or relatives* of an employee of Chevening Partner organisations are eligible to apply, but if the employment took place within the last two years, you cannot receive a Chevening Partner Award from the organisation from which you work, previously worked, or are affiliated with through relatives.

 - Have previously studied in the UK with funding from a UK Government-funded scholarship.

 Once submitted, applications undergo an electronic sift against our eligibility criteria.
 Any applications deemed ineligible will be removed from the selection process.
 Please see the list of common errors here.
 If you make these errors in your application form, your application will be ineligible.
 Please note that once your application has been submitted, it is not possible to change it retrospectively.

 |*Relatives are defined as parents or step-parents, siblings or step-siblings, children or step-children, spouse, civil partner or unmarried partner (where the couple have been in a relationship akin to marriage or civil partnership for at least two years)|